Pre-ordering the Samsung Galaxy Note 20? These are the best Aussie plans

 The key differences you need to know is that the Galaxy Note 20 has a 6.7-inch display with a 60Hz refresh rate, rather than the 6.9-inch screen with a 120Hz refresh that you’ll find on the Ultra.
 The screen also sits flat, while the Note 20 Ultra is curved at the edges.

-As for the camera array, you’ll be setting yourself up with a 12MP f/1.8 main, 64MP telephoto and a 12MP ultra-wide lens.
+As for the camera array, the Note 20 will set you up with a 12MP f/1.8 main, 64MP telephoto and a 12MP ultra-wide lens.
 The Note 20’s main camera certainly isn’t as powerful as the 108MP shooter that’s gracing the Ultra, but it still promises super detailed pictures.
+The Ultra version is sporting a 12MP telephoto lens too.

 Storage options for the Galaxy Note 20 start at 256GB, and it retails from AU$1,499 if you want to stick with 4G, or AU$1,649 for the 5G-ready variant.
 On the other hand, the Galaxy Note 20 Ultra starts at AU$1,849 for the 256GB 4G version, AU$1,999 if you bump up to the 256GB 5G model, or an eye-watering AU$2,199 for the 512GB 5G.